Pixboost/website-hugo-theme/site/content/blog/png-to-next-gen-conversion/index.md

 ## Performance

 Image processing is a resource intensive task.
-The MagickWand library we use builds an in-memory tree(cube) to calculate image histogram (number of colors).
-The tree grows proportionally to number of colors used.
+The MagickWand library we use builds an in-memory tree(cube) to calculate image histogram (number of colours).
+The tree grows proportionally to the number of colours used.
 At first, we thought there was a [memory leak](https://github.com/gographics/imagick/issues/265), and we spent a lot of time trying to fix it.
-We failed at the end, because there was no memory leak, but Golang and Linux are very smart on when to release memory off the process.
+We failed in the end because there was no memory leak, but Golang and Linux are very smart on when to release memory of the process.

 But we still had a memory problem to solve.
 We identified 2 hotspots where memory footprint increased dramatically:

-* Images with the big number of colors.
-That was a case mainly with real-life photos that would have 60k+ colors.
-What we also found is that PNG compression works poorly on those and, we could find them by calculating ratio between number of bytes and pixels:
+* Images with a big number of colours.
+That was a case mainly with real-life photos that would have 60k+ colours.
+What we also found is that PNG compression works poorly on those and, we could find them by calculating a ratio between a number of bytes and pixels:

 ```go
 if float32(len(imgData))/float32(imgWidth*imgHeight) > 1.0 {